AckerlyXu/heima/articles/cosmos-db/performance-levels.md

 **To migrate to single partition collections using the .NET SDK**

 Another option for changing your collections' performance levels is through our SDKs.
-This section only covers changing a collection's performance level using our [.NET SDK](https://msdn.microsoft.com/zh-cn/library/azure/dn948556.aspx), but the process is similar for our other [SDKs](https://msdn.microsoft.com/zh-cn/library/azure/dn781482.aspx).
-If you are new to our .NET SDK, visit our [getting started tutorial](documentdb-get-started.md).
+This section only covers changing a collection's performance level using our [DocumentDB .NET API](documentdb-sdk-dotnet.md), but the process is similar for our other SDKs.

 Here is a code snippet for changing the collection throughput to 5,000 request units per second: